 In large or more complex migrations, the process may be divided into distinct phases to ensure that a transited functionality can be fully tested and stabilised before the next phase.
 Some migrations take the segmentation even further, entirely completing the migration of parts of the business capability first and then moving on to other parts.
 This is often employed when moving a range of products to AWS cloud, where the first to migrate is the proving ground for the rest.

-- AWS Application Discovery Service, to automatically identifying applications running in on-premises data centers
+• AWS Application Discovery Service to automatically identify applications running in on-premises data centres

-- AWS Cloud Economics Center, for a centralized repository of information, resources, and tools to help quantify the value of AWS investment
+• AWS Cloud Economics Center for a centralised repository of information, resources and tools to help quantify the value of AWS investment

 In the first part of our ‘Journey to the Centre of the Cloud with AWS’ series, we looked into the reasons for migrating to AWS cloud, and in the next part, we will explore the multitude of new opportunities AWS offers once you are on board.
 Get ready to jump!